webpapaya/fhs-slides/master_5_testing.md

 ### Homework

 - We'll review it together next time
-  - Write some unit tests for interesting behaviour
-  - Write some integration tests agains neo4j
   - Think about some e2e test cases for your project

 ---